 My son started cooking recently.
-He started off just making pancakes from scratch– really not much harder than a mix.
+He started off just making pancakes from scratch– not much harder than a mix.
 He moved on to creme brulee which is similar to pudding but with a fun element of blowtorching.
 Molten chocolate cake was one of my favorites that he mastered.
-He recently converted our Thanksgiving leftovers to Turkey Potpie.
+He recently converted our Thanksgiving leftovers into Turkey Potpie.

 Fabulous Food Truck Children’s Books